 Any student carrying less than 12 credit hours during a semester is considered to be enrolled part-time.

 Auditing Students:

 Any student who is registered for a course without the option to receive credit is considered an auditor and will be charged half of the tuition rate.
+See Auditing Course Section for additional information.

 Senior Citizen Audit: